owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 In the recording above you see the color-tinted output video based on a recent version of the classifier.
 It classifies moving and still segments rather accurately.
 Before I wrote property tests and fixed the bugs that I found, it did not look so pretty, flipping back and forth at seemingly random places.
-Moreover, the feedback loop was horrible, having to record video, process it using the slow color-tinting program, and inspecting it by eye.

 At first, debugging the classifier with the color-tinting tool way seemed like a creative and powerful technique.
-In hindsight, I can conclude that property-based testing is more effective for testing the classifier.
+But the feedback loop was horrible, having to record video, process it using the slow color-tinting program, and inspecting it by eye.
+In hindsight, I can conclude that PBT is far more effective for testing the classifier.

 ## Video Classification Properties

-Writing properties for video classification turned out harder than I initially thought it would be.
+Figuring out how to write property tests for video classification wasn't obvious to me.
 It's not uncommon in example-based testing that tests end up mirroring the structure, and even the full implementation complexity, of the system under test.
-This can happen in property-based testing, too.
+The same can happen in property-based testing.

 With some complex systems it's very hard to describe the correctness as a relation between any valid input and the system's observed output.
 The video classifier is one such case.
-How do I decide if an output classification is correct for any valid input, without reimplementing the classification itself in my tests?
+How do I decide if an output classification is correct for a specific input, without reimplementing the classification itself in my tests?

 The other way around is easy, though!
-If I have a classification, I can easily convert that into video frames.
+If I have a classification, I can convert that into video frames.
 Thus, the solution to the testing problem is to not generate the input, but instead generate the _expected output_.
 Hillel Wayne calls this technique "oracle generators" in his recent article.[^1]